ChicagoDave/sharpee/README.md

 A fluent class that defines accepted input sentence structures.

 ### Text Service
-The Text Service will be called at the end of the turn loop, interrogate the world model and event log to determine what to emit.
+The Text Service will be called at the end of the turn loop, interrogate the graph model and event log to determine what to emit.

 #### Open design discussion